vishalbalaji3/OODAE-gift-report-by-campaign/README.md

 # OODAE Gift Report Dashboard

 A Shiny web application for analyzing gift data by campaign, with a simplified and consolidated architecture for easy maintenance and deployment.
+Features an intuitive, fundraiser-centric organization that follows industry best practices.

 ## Project Structure